The Librarian's Nightstand, Fall 2025

 Aldershot Branch Librarian Kumkum

-Brant Hills & Kilbride Branch Librarian Sarah
+Brant Hills Branch Librarian Sarah

 Central Branch Librarian Sarah-Ann